Authored by the expert who managed and guided the team behind the Panama Property Pack

 What down payment do American people need in Panama in 2026?

-The typical down payment range for foreign buyers in Panama spans from 30% at the minimum to 50% for borrowers with non-standard income or for properties in less liquid markets.
+The realistic down payment range for foreign buyers in Panama runs from 30% at the low end (for strong applicants buying standard titled apartments or houses) up to 40% or more for land purchases, high-end properties, or borrowers with non-standard income profiles.

 You can also read our latest update about mortgage and interest rates in Panama.